 Space is limited!!!
 (Available slots are filled on a first come first serve basis.
 To ensure your child’s summer, choose the weeks you would like her to attend: pay the first week’s fee in full and a non-refundable deposit of 50% of your weekly fee for each additional week you wish to reserve.
 To maintain your child’s place in the program, all fees must be paid with the business office the week preceding the week of enrollment.
 Late payment may jeopardize your child’s enrollment; full payment is expected for all weeks reserved).

 Already a member: registration is a snap!
 Fill out Girls Inc Summer Brochure; call the Business Office to confirm your weekly rate (subject to verification); then mail or drop off the completed summer registration form with the required deposit for each week.

 Not a member?
 Joining is easy!
 Complete the membership package and submit it to the Business Office along with the $15.00 annual membership fee at the time of registration!
 Membership forms are available online or by calling Girls Inc.

-Want to download and print our brochure?
+Want to download and print our summer brochure?
 Click here!

 TEEN Counselor-In-Training Program